 - In a Non-stick 5 quart saute pan on medium-high heat add garlic, celery, onion, and 1/4 cup vegetable broth.
-Saute about 3 miutes stirring occasionally as it becomes softer.
+Saute for about 3 minutes stirring occasionally as it becomes softer.

-- Increase the heat to high.
-After about a minute, pour in the white cooking wine and allow to sizzle for about 30-40 seconds.
+- Increase to high heat.
+After about a minute, pour in the white cooking wine and allow to sizzle for about 30-40 seconds while stirring gently.
 That allows it to deglaze the pan.
 Then turn heat down to medium heat again.

 - Add the other 1/4 cup of vegetable broth, Brussels sprouts, mushrooms, FBR Meat Substitute Wholesome Seasoning Blend, and white miso to the mixture.
 Cook together for another 5 minutes stirring occasionally.
 Brussels sprouts and mushrooms will become tender and browned.
 Mushrooms contain a lot of water.
 But if the pan seems too dry you can always add a little more vegetable broth.

 STEP 3 ADD SAUCE INGREDIENTS

 - Add remaining ingredients to the pan and cook another 7-10 minutes until vegetables are tender and the mixture is creamy.